ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 It runs as a web application.
 It is written in GO.

 # About a TIG stack

 A TIG stack uses:
-    - Telegraf to collect data and to write the collected data in InfluxDB
+    - Telegraf to collect data and to write the collected data in InfluxDB.
-    - InfluxDB to store the data collected
+    - InfluxDB to store the data collected.
-    - Grafana to visualize the data stored in InfluxDB
+    - Grafana to visualize the data stored in InfluxDB.

 # Demo building blocks